REG 07.25.11 - Use of University Facilities

 4.2.4 At the discretion of the administrator responsible for the facility, groups may be required to provide assurance of financial responsibility and insurance where functions appear to carry some risk of damage to property, injury to persons, or substantial costs.
 The Office of Insurance and Risk Management may assist in this regard.

-4.2.5 Use of University facilities must comply with the Administrative Regulation on "Solicitation, Addresses, and Public Assemblies," including written permission from Student Organization Resource Center before facilities may be used for solicitation, addresses, or public assemblies.
+4.2.5 Use of University facilities must comply with the Administrative Regulation on "Solicitation, Addresses, and Public Assemblies," including written permission from Student Involvement before facilities may be used for solicitation, addresses, or public assemblies.

 4.3 Written use agreements are required if the University is imposing a fee for use of the facility, if the proposed use of the facility involves charges, fees, or sales to participants, or if the proposed use creates a potential for damage to the facility or injury to participants.
 The "Standard Use Agreement" should be used without change unless modifications or a different agreement have been pre-approved by General Counsel or Contract Management.